-Xiphera’s TLS 1.3 client-side IP Core is based on FPGA technology.
-The cryptographic computations and key management are entirely FPGA-based, which enables complete independence from software for security-critical operations.
+The main design principle in Xiphera’s TLS 1.3 client-side IP Core is to perform cryptographic computations and key management entirely in hardware.
+This enables complete independence from software for security-critical operations.

-The TLS 1.3 IP Core is optimized for low-area footprint, targeting high-volume FPGAs, which makes it ideal for industrial applications.
-The ability to customize the algorithms in use allows for a future-proof roadmap for Post-Quantum Cryptography (PQC).
+The TLS 1.3 IP Core is optimised for small silicon area, which makes it ideal for high-volume applications.
+The ability to customise the algorithms in use allows for a future-proof roadmap for Post-Quantum Cryptography (PQC).
 In certain cases, TLS 1.3 IP core can also be retrofitted to existing FPGA-based solutions.